 State of the Sector: A Report on the Data Maturity of Social Purpose Organisations in India

-The State of the Sector Report offers insights into data readiness and barriers within the social sector across various relevant segments such as type of organization, thematic areas of work, organizational size, annual expenditure, and geographic presence.
-The report is designed to shed light on specific challenges faced by organizations in their data maturity journey and to inspire funders and ecosystem enablers to invest resources in advancing data maturity within the sector.
+The State of the Sector Report offers insights into data readiness and barriers within the social sector across various relevant segments such as type of organisation, thematic areas of work, organisational size, annual expenditure, and geographic presence.
+The report is designed to shed light on specific challenges faced by organisations in their data maturity, journey and to inspire funders and ecosystem enablers to invest resources in advancing data maturity within the sector.

 Author(s) :